folksgl/challenger/README.md

 ## Installation

 To install the challenger engine and run it against another chess engine, you will need to install a UCI (Universal Chess Interface) compatible chess program.
-I recommend Lucas Chess, as it is the one I use for challenger.
+I recommend Arena, as it is the one I use for challenger.

 1) Download and install Arena
    1. Navigate to the [Arena Website](http://www.playwitharena.de/) and head to the downloads section.